Information for North Carolina Local Governments

 Local governments must establish a separate local budget account for the receipt and expenditure of the funds, which are to be used for the establishment and operation of electronics recycling programs.

 All local governments also remain eligible for state Community Waste Reduction and Recycling Grants to establish and expand electronics recycling infrastructure.
 In addition, local government electronics collection programs are strongly encouraged to work with their selected electronics processors to account for televisions separately from other computer equipment and other electronics.
 Requirements placed on television manufacturers may lead to some cost relief for local collection program if televisions are accounted for separately.

 For governments already receiving funds, to remain eligible for funding after January 1, 2013, documentation that the contracted recycler is certified as adhering to Responsible Recycling ('R2') practices or adhering to the e-Stewards® Standard for Responsible Recycling and Reuse of Electronic Equipment.

-A complete and approved solid waste management plan with electronics management component is required to be eligible for distribution out of the Electronics Management Fund.
-General requirements for solid waste management plans include:
+A complete and approved electronics management plan is required to be eligible for distribution out of the Electronics Management Fund.

-Questions regarding solid waste management plans can be directed to Ethan Brown, phone: 919 707-8249, e-mail: firstname.lastname@example.org.
+Questions regarding electronics management plans can be directed to Ethan Brown, phone: 919 707-8249, e-mail: firstname.lastname@example.org.